 Ever since the establishment of the joint-venture between SGL and Brembo, the Company has been run by two Managing Directors.
-Since January 10, 2012, the Company is headed by a single Managing Director assisted by some executives who are division managers, and who all together form the Board of Directors (or Management Committee).
+After a long period, from 10 January 2012 to 31 July 2020, during which the management function was held by a single General Manager, the company is now headed by two Managing Directors, assisted by some executives, who are division managers, and who all together form the Management Committee.

-The divisions are: Sales and Marketing, Operations (which includes production, purchasing and applied technology), Administration and Finance, Research and Development.
+The divisions are: Sales and Marketing held ad interim by the Italian Managing Director, Operations (which includes production, purchasing and applied technology), Administration and Finance held by the German Managing Director, HR and Research and Development.
 The detailed organisation chart of each division is regularly brought to the attention of all stakeholders.